A Multisource Fusion Framework for Cryptocurrency Price Movement Prediction: Experiments and Results

 \subsection{Baselines}

-We benchmark the proposed approach against baselines in order to evaluate its performance.
-The results produced by machine learning models are comparatively weaker than those produced by deep learning models at first.
-Improved results can be obtained by combining three machine learning models (GBoost, Random Forest, and bagging) \cite{bara2024ensemble, chagahi2024cardiovascular}.
-However, they perform poorly compared to DL models.
-Consequently, we solely report the outcomes derived from utilizing exclusively hard and soft information, with the soft information being refined through processing with the FinBERT model.
-The results are shown in Fig. \ref{fig:ML}.
+To assess the effectiveness of the proposed model, a set of baseline approaches was implemented for comparative analysis.
+These include both classical ML algorithms and DL architectures, particularly those based on LSTM networks.

-For comparative analysis, we will utilize baseline DL models.
-This DL model includes various LSTM-based models due to the advantages of LSTM networks.
-The baselines are described as follows. \begin{itemize} \item \textbf{Stacked Long Short-Term Memory (StackedLSTM)}: A StackedLSTM is an extension of the traditional LSTM architecture where multiple LSTM layers are stacked on top of each other.
-Each layer in the stack receives input from the previous layer and provides output to the subsequent layer \cite{ayitey2022forex}.
-This stacking allows the model to learn hierarchical representations of the input data, potentially capturing more complex patterns and dependencies.
-We use stackedLSTM with three LSTM layers also with dropout (D(0.20)) after each layer.
+Preliminary experiments with individual ML classifiers yielded relatively weak performance compared to DL-based counterparts.
+To improve their effectiveness, an ensemble of three classifiers, Gradient Boosting (GBoost), Random Forest (RF), and Bagging, was constructed \cite{bara2024ensemble, chagahi2024cardiovascular, pourrezaee2024forecasting, dashtaki2025enhancing}.
+Nevertheless, even the ensemble model remained inferior to DL baselines.
+Consequently, only results derived from models utilizing fused quantitative and qualitative information (with sentiment signals processed by FinBERT) are reported.
+The corresponding evaluation metrics for ML models are illustrated in Fig. \ref{fig:ML}.

-\item \textbf{Convolutional Neural Network Long Short-Term Memory (CNNLSTM)}: A CNNLSTM is a hybrid neural network architecture that combines convolutional layers from Convolutional Neural Networks (CNNs) with recurrent layers from Long Short-Term Memory (LSTM) networks \cite{mao2024unveiling}.
-In this architecture, the CNN layers are typically used for feature extraction from input data.
-The output of the CNN layers is then fed into LSTM layers, which are capable of capturing long-term dependencies in sequential data.
-We use CNN with three LSTM layers also with dropout (D(0.20)) after each layer.
+For a more comprehensive comparison, several LSTM-based DL models were selected as baselines, owing to their proven capacity to handle temporal dependencies and nonlinear patterns in time-series data.
+These models are described as follows:

-\item \textbf{Ordinary LSTM}: An ordinary LSTM (LSTM) refers to a basic sequential model that incorporates one or more LSTM layers.
-In an ordinary LSTM model, each LSTM layer processes the input sequence and captures relevant temporal dependencies within the data \cite{koo2024centralized}.
-The LSTM layers are typically arranged sequentially, with each layer receiving input from the previous layer and passing its output to the next layer.
-This allows the model to learn hierarchical representations of the input data and capture complex patterns over time.
-Overall, the simplicity of the architecture makes ordinary LSTM models easy to implement and interpret.
-We use Ordinary LSTM with two LSTM layers also with dropout (D(0.20)) after each layer. \end{itemize}
+\begin{itemize} \item \textbf{Stacked LSTM (StackedLSTM)}: This model extends the conventional LSTM architecture by stacking multiple LSTM layers.
+Each layer receives input from the preceding layer and forwards its output to the subsequent one, thereby enabling the model to learn hierarchical representations and capture more complex temporal dependencies \cite{ayitey2022forex}.
+In this study, the StackedLSTM model comprises three LSTM layers, each followed by a dropout layer with a dropout rate of $0.20$.